How to Assess a Novel

 Student projects for Robo en la noche |

-How to YOU assess novels?
+How do YOU assess novels?
 Please let me know in the comments!

 Before you start…